 The treatment we use at Maze involves determining the degree of vaginismus a patient has.
 We use a gradual vaginal dilation program with a series of dilators that increase in size weekly or every other week.
-We often prescribe vaginal valium to help with tight muscles in the vagina; we sometimes recommend Pelvic Floor Physical therapy to help massage tight vaginal muscles.
-In severe cases, we offer vaginal Botox which works wonders on patients.
+We often prescribe vaginal medication to help with tight muscles in the vagina; we sometimes recommend Pelvic Floor Physical therapy to help massage tight vaginal muscles.
+In severe cases, we offer Vaginismus Treatment Under Anesthesia which works wonders on patients.

 At Maze, we try and include partners as deemed appropriate by our patients.
 Unfortunately most primary care providers do not really know or understand vaginismus.
 Hopefully this will soon change as more people are becoming educated about Vaginismus.

 It’s unlikely that Vaginismus would go away on its own.
 Vaginismus is an involuntary tightness of muscles in the vagina.
 Since it is involuntary, Vaginismus can only be treated with dilation and Pelvic floor physical therapy.
 With the right treatment, it can nearly always be helped.
 It doesn’t just “fix itself”

 The best way to incorporate your partner in treatment is to educate them on vaginismus.
 Many of our patients bring their partners to a few of their visits here at Maze so we can educate and answer any questions they may have.
 We find when the patients get comfortable dilating themselves they can then allow their partner to help them dilate.
 At first we tell patients to dilate in front of their partners.
 When they are comfortable with this, we advise allowing their partners to insert the dilators.